batman005/yoga-client/README.md

 I have implemented UI using react-bootstrap and added notification functionality using react-toastify.
 I have also implemented form validation using regular expressions and managed the form fields using the useState hook in React.
 I have used axios to send HTTP requests, and I have Dockerized the front-end by creating a Docker container for it.

-i have deployed the app in Netlify.this is the live link
+I have deployed the app on Netlify.
+Here is the live link:

 https://yoga-client-app.netlify.app/